 Literacy Volunteers of the Tarrytowns was founded in 1974 and incorporated in 1990.
 It joined Literacy Volunteers of America in 1974 as a provisional affiliate, became a permanent affiliate in 1978, and became an accreditated affiliate in 2002.
 It is currently accredited by ProLiteracy America.

 What credentials does LVT have? ▲

 LVT is an accredited program of ProLiteracy America, a branch of ProLiteracy Wordwide.
 Accreditation must be renewed every four years and includes a site visit.
-LVT is unique in that it is one of the few remaining all-volunteer literacy programs in New York State.
+LVT is unique in that it is the only remaining all-volunteer literacy afiliates of Literary New York.

 How many members does LVT have? ▲

-In 2004-2005, we had about 80 volunteers.
-These included more than 50 active tutors, 14 board members, plus tutor advisors, newsletter editors, special projects volunteers, and sustaining members.
+In 2017-2018, we had about 80 volunteers.
+These include 50 active tutors, 14 board members, plus tutor advisors, newsletter editors, special projects volunteers, and sustaining members.
 A number of members serve in multiple roles.
-The membership roster is constantly changing, as new volunteers join and others drop out
+The membership roster is constantly changing, as new volunteers join and others drop out.

 How long is the student waiting list? ▲